 Another partnership with Campbell Town High School students, and architecture and design students from the University of Tasmania, is focused around creating a sculpture trail in Ross to showcase the restoration.

-Events for students, like the Geography field day for Year 11 and 12 students in 2016, supplement learning and provide schools with the opportunity to study the connection between people, places and environment.
+Events for students, like geography field days for Year 11 and 12 students, supplement learning and provide schools with the opportunity to study the connection between people, places and environment.

 The groups explored ways to create sustainable futures by combining traditional and contemporary knowledge.
 The following videos capture key moments from the 2020 cultural immersion days.
 These National Science Week events and the resulting videos were made possible thanks to the grant funding received from the Australian Government and support from JM Roberts Charitable Trust.